-#red.dark #red.carmine #red.orange #yellow #green.light #green.dark
+#red.dark_red #red.orange #red.crimson #yellow #green.light_green #green.dark_green

 A subdivision level is indicated in brackets ().
 The element names of each subdivision level must be unequivocal.
 You are at liberty to choose whatever tree depth seems convenient.

 In an ordered enumeration (keyword ORDERED), the sequence of elements is clearly defined.
 If the enumeration is circular (keyword CIRCULAR), the sequence of elements is defined as if the enumeration were ordered.
 Moreover it is stated that the last element will again be followed by the first.